 For those wishing for a faster trip, water taxis cross a portion of the Gulf of Honduras in about two hours.
 Our Belize.com correspondent describes Puerto Barrios in Guatemala as a better Belize City.
 Much safer and far more bang for the buck.
 It has a deep water port, excellent tourist destinations, several malls and excellent and safe nightlife.
 For travelers on a budget who wish to avoid high airfares, Belize is an economical route into Guatemala and Central America.
 Pullman type air conditioned buses depart daily from the Melchor de Mencos municipality for the capital Guatemala city and the borders with Honduras, El Salvador and Mexico.

-A land crossing between Belize and Guatemala in the extreme south near the Sarstoon River at the Jalacte is now completed as of 2018 but is not yet an official crossing due to lack of immigration and customs offices.
+A land crossing between Belize and Guatemala in the extreme south near the Sarstoon River at the Jalacte is now completed as but is not yet an official crossing due to lack of immigration and customs offices.

 Western Belize – Melchor De Mencos At Guatemala Border